Thothius/iot-pi/README.md

 A collection of IoT scripts and programs that can be used with the Raspberry Pi.
 See below for documentation and instructions on how and what to use them for.
 Cheers!

 <h2>onOFF.py</h2>
 <p>A simple script that lets the user turn his LED on and off by using console commands.
 Can be reconfigured easily to suit the users setup.
-By default, it is configured to pin 4. (<a href="http://www.elektronik-kompendium.de/sites/raspberry-pi/fotos/raspberry-pi-15.jpg">Raspberry Pi GPIO pin layout</a>)</p>
+By default, it is configured to <b>pin 4</b>. (<a href="http://www.elektronik-kompendium.de/sites/raspberry-pi/fotos/raspberry-pi-15.jpg">Raspberry Pi GPIO pin layout</a>)</p>
 <b>Quick Summary:</b><br>
 1. Imports GPIO library<br>
 2. Uses the BCM numbering scheme<br>